ayrtonvwf/lite-admin/README.md

 # LiteAdmin

-LiteAdmin is a simple, fast and lightweight admin panel, built on top of HTML and CSS (compiled from Pug and SCSS), so, no JS allowed.
+LiteAdmin is a feature-rich CSS-only admin panel template, built with HTML (pug) and CSS (scss).
+See it working on the [demo/docs](https://ayrtonvwf.github.io/lite-admin).

-*Under construction*
+It includes features like modals, popups, tooltips, combos, tabs, custom range inputs and progress bars.
+All of it built into the template, CSS-only and cross-browser consistent.

-See the what this template can do in the [demo/docs](https://ayrtonvwf.github.io/lite-admin).
+The layout is heavily inspired by [AdminLTE](https://adminlte.io/themes/AdminLTE/index2.html) and [Bootstrap](https://getbootstrap.com) (Bootstrap 4.1 grid is included, by the way).